j-alexander3375/Lotus/Important_Documentation/STDLIB_FINAL_SUMMARY.md

-# Lotus Standard Library & Import System - Complete Implementation ✅
+# Lotus Standard Library & Import System - Status (December 2025)

 ## Summary

-The Lotus compiler now features a **complete, production-ready standard library with Rust-inspired import syntax**.
+The Lotus compiler ships with a Rust-inspired import system and a modular standard library.
+Architecture and import plumbing are complete; io/mem are usable, math/string have partial implementations.

 ## What Was Delivered